 Many partners are able to find a mattress that suits both their needs.
 Should your needs differ significantly, however, you still have options.
 One option is a dual comfort mattress — a single mattress made so that each side caters to you and your partner’s specific preference.
 Our dual comfort mattresses can be made with queen-size and above.
-Just keep in mind that this option must be purchased at one of our four locations or by talking to one of our experts online or over the phone.
+Just keep in mind that this option must be purchased at one of our locations or by talking to one of our experts online or over the phone.
 Another option is a split king mattress — two separate mattresses housed within one bed frame.
 Both options can provide a solution to the problem of different sleeping needs.

 For more information, see our article about king vs. split king mattresses.